 Create a public facing campaign to rally allies and create advocates in the fight to close the opportunity gap for young men of color.

 When President Obama launched the My Brother’s Keeper (MBK) initiative in 2014, his goal was to close opportunity gaps for young boys and men of color, and ensure that they all have the chances to reach their potential.
-A few years in, MBK was unknown to most people, and needed a public facing campaign that would raise awareness of the systemic issues and barriers facing these young men and support them.
+However, after a few years , MBK was still unknown to most people, and needed a public facing campaign that would raise awareness of the systemic issues and barriers facing these young men and support them.

-In 2016, The White House engaged Matter to create MBK’s first public-facing campaign launched at the MTV Movie Awards, sparking an online conversation and support via #IamMBK.
+In 2016, The White House engaged Matter Unlimited to create MBK’s first public-facing campaign launched at the MTV VMA Awards, sparking an online conversation and support via #IamMBK.

 After President Obama left the White House, we were tasked with continuing that conversation and creating more momentum with new audiences.
 Looking to the future of the program, we kicked off with a research study designed to understand existing and potential new audiences.
 A key insight emerged: young Americans between 18 and 34 are extremely aware and very concerned about race relations, poverty, and education but are unsure of how to join the conversation and make a difference.

 We Are The Ones

 Later in early 2018, in partnership with ESPN, we issued an invitation launching the ‘We Are The Ones’ campaign.
 It became a rallying cry to all young… Americans to become Allies of MBK.
 An anthemic film premiered on ESPN featuring President Obama, Steph Curry and Chance the Rapper.

 Accompanying the film we created “The Keepers’ Code”, a digital activation on IamMBK.org, which provided a guide created by young men of color around the nation for Allies to live by.